Palmižana: History

 The name is a misnomer and it comes from the word “Paklina”, which is a derivative of pine resin used for filling the gaps between the keel and the boat.
-During ancient times these island were used as ports for merchant and war navies of the ancient Phoenicians, Greeks, Romans and all other conquerors of these shores.
-From Venice until Libya there isn’t a place that offers such an abundance of shelter from any wind direction.
+The islands offer abundant shelter from any wind direction and were used as ports for merchant and war navies of the ancient Phoenicians, Greeks, Romans, and others.

+On 23 September 2023, a waterspout was filmed making landfall at Palmižana.

 Tourism

 Tourism on Palmižana was established in 1906 by Professor Eugen Meneghello on his 300-year-old estate.
-He imported exotic plants from all over the world and created the rare and magnificent botanical park.
-Eugen's son, Giorgio Meneghello Toto, one of world's best grouper fishers, built the island's complex and his wife, Dagmar (née: Gebauer), has been managing Palmižana for over 30 years.
+He imported exotic plants from all over the world and created a botanical park.
+Eugen's son, Giorgio Meneghello Toto, built the island's complex, and his wife, Dagmar (née: Gebauer), has been managing Palmižana for over 30 years.
 Currently, Dagmar manages Palmižana with the help of her three children and her grandson.
-Today, Palmizana iz well known for Vinogradice bay which is nautical center for many sailors in Croatia.
+Palmižana is well known for Vinogradice Bay, which is nautical center for many sailors in Croatia.

 Plants and animals

-The rosemary, which blooms several times a year on every slope on Palmižana, filling the air with its heady scent, gave Palmizana its second name: "The Island of the Rosemary".
-Aloe, another plant, also grows everywhere.
-Also, palmizana is home for lizards and some snakes which are non-venomus.
+The rosemary plant is widespread on Palmižana and blooms several times a year, giving Palmizana its second name: "The Island of the Rosemary".
+Aloe, another plant, is also widespread.
+As for wildlife, Palmižana is home to lizards and some snakes, which are non-venomous.

 Sites

-This area of the Adriatic hides the greatest number of antique shipwrecks and places on the sea-bed where one can easily find amphore.
+This area of the Adriatic conceals a number of antique shipwrecks and places on the seabed where one can easily find amphore.
 The Meneghello family amphore collection is one of the biggest in the Adriatic because of this.
-The sea around the Palmižana is a treasury of fish, coral and incredibly beautiful undersea landscapes.

-The botanical gardens of Palmižana are full of exotic plants, tree-like opuntias, agaves, numerous other cacti and succulents, mimosas, eucalyptuses, laurels, olives and different kinds of aromatic herbs and plants.
+The botanical gardens of Palmižana contain a wide variety of plant species, including tree-like opuntias (prickly pear), agaves, numerous other cacti and succulents, mimosas, eucalyptuses, laurels, olives and different kinds of aromatic herbs and plants.

 Cuisine

-Exquisite traditional Palmižana cuisine is praised for its delicious specialities, based on fish, lobsters, scampi, shellfish and other seafood served with fresh vegetables from the island gardens.
+Traditional Palmižana cuisine is known for its seafood specialties, based on fish, lobsters, scampi, shellfish and other seafood served with fresh vegetables from the island gardens.
 The cuisine has been declared one of the best in the Mediterranean by the German Magazine Boote, English Traveler and Croatian magazines Gloria and Playboy.